Davewalsh3/Interactive-Frontend-Development-Milestone-Project/README.md

 The buttons will redirect the map to a city in the named country.
 The image/hyperlink below will redirect the user to third party package holiday company.
 By clicking on the 'Brand' on the navbar you will be redirected to the top of the page.
 This makes aceess to desired content instant and intuitive.
 A smooth scroll CSS function was applied for ease of use.
+The Navbar is available at all times when scrolling.
+The user is able to contact the website owner via an online form which redirects to a specified gmail account.

 <h4>Technologies</h4>
 HTML 5